On the Robustness of Normalizing Flows for Inverse Problems in Imaging: Experimental details and more results

-\paragraph{Training data} We follow the training method of LLFlow~\cite{wang2021low} where we perform two intra-dataset evaluations: one on the LOL~\cite{Chen2018Retinex} validation set (trained on the LOL training set) and one on the VE-LOL~\cite{ll_benchmark} captured validation set (trained on the VE-LOL captured and synthetic training set).
+\paragraph{Training data} We follow the training method of LLFlow~\cite{wang2021low} where we perform two evaluations: one on the LOL~\cite{Chen2018Retinex} validation set (trained on the LOL training set) and one on the VE-LOL~\cite{ll_benchmark} captured validation set (trained on the LOL training set).

 \paragraph{Training} We trained the network using the same hyperparameters as the authors of LLFlow~\cite{wang2021low}.
 For both experiments, the batch size was 16 for the baseline model and 8 for our model.
 The number of iterations was 40,000 for the baseline model and 80,000 for our model.
 We train the networks on a NVIDIA Titan RTX GPU.